 COPYRIGHT © The Everyday Marksman

 I’ve always been an outdoors junkie.
 Even from an early age, I riding horses up the side of a volcano in Costa Rica and SCUBA diving in the Caribbean.
-Those pursuits continued through college and into adulthood, where I spent time on the Appalachian Trail and even a month canoeing through Northern Canada.
+Those pursuits continued through college and into adulthood, with spurts of outdoors adventures all over North American and Europe.

 I’m also a nerd for shooting sports and ballistics.
 I fired my first real gun in middle school, under the tutelage of my best friend’s father, a former Green Beret.
 That passion grew over time until I started competing in outlaw and organized matches.